 Notarize is an electronic notary public platform and software service that allows businesses and individuals to complete the notarization process entirely online.
 Learn more about our story and team here.

 You simply register on the Notarize app or website, then upload your document(s) and verify your identity.
 You verify your identity using knowledge-based authentication, which offers you a series of specific questions that only you can answer.
 Once your ID has been verified, your identity is further validated using a government-issued photo ID.
 Here at Notarize, IDs are authenticated whenever possible using computer imaging technology and a software-based forensic analysis.
 You are then connected with a commissioned Virginia Electronic Notary Public via live audio-video call.
 The notary public re-confirms your identity visually using the scanned photo ID, and then witnesses as you electronically sign the document.
 Similar to how a traditional notary operates, the Notarize notary signs and places his or her notarial seal on your document.
 For greater security, our notary then completes the electronic notarization process using digital tools.
 Once complete, you will receive detailed instructions to access your notarized document online and can deliver it or send it electronically to whomever you would like.
 The whole process is completed in minutes.
 In accordance with the Virginia statutes governing electronic notarization, all video calls are recorded so that any authorized party may verify your electronic notarization.

 Laws at the federal and state level provide for electronic signing of documents across virtually all categories of everyday forms, contracts and transactions.
 There are exceptions for a few categories of documents, and some states, public agencies and court systems impose specific additional requirements, limitations and conditions for accepting electronically-signed documents.

-For example, we currently do not notarize:
+We currently do not notarize:

 · Wills, codicils or testamentary trusts